ASTM D7582-24

 Coal and Coke

 of time.
-In the volatile matter analysis, the samples are weighed
+In the volatile matter analysis, the mass of the samples

 This test method is under the jurisdiction of ASTM Committee D05 on Coal